BigDatalex/BigDatalex/README.md

-## Hi there 👋

-👋 Hi, I’m Alex
+- 👋 Hi, I’m Alex

-🎓 MSc.
+- 🎓 MSc.
 Data Scientist based in Berlin

-👀 And curious about Data Science and Engineering.
+- 👀 And curious about Data Science and Engineering.

-💡 Specially interested in e-commerce and sustainability domains.
+- 💡 Specially interested in e-commerce and sustainability domains.

-📫 You can reach me via LinkedIn https://www.linkedin.com/in/alexander-flick/
+- 📫 You can reach me via LinkedIn https://www.linkedin.com/in/alexander-flick/
 <!--
 **BigDatalex/BigDatalex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.